-Cardiac Arrest can strike anyone at any time.
+Cardiac arrest can strike anyone at any time.
 Sadly, that includes pregnant women.
-Going through a pregnancy puts added strain on the body, which can make dealing with certain illnesses more of a challenge.
+Going through a pregnancy puts added strain on the body, which can make dealing with certain illnesses more difficult.

 Resuscitation of pregnant women can be challenging, but it is possible.
 The primary goal should be to stabilize the mother, which will have the best possible outcome for the fetus.